US-30 Lincoln Highway Long-Cut (Chambersburg, PA to East Liverpool, OH)

 On December 1, 1913, the World's First Drive-In Gas Station opened on "Automobile Row" at the intersection of Baum Boulevard and St. Clair Street in the East Liberty neighborhood of Pittsburgh, Pennsylvania.

 Located in Chester, this 14-foot teapot is the largest in the world.
 The teapot represents the significance of the pottery industry in the region since 1938.
 In 1990, the restoration of this teapot was conducted and completed by a group of citizens from the City of Chester, WV.
 The World's Largest Teapot has become a major tourist attraction attracting a number of visitors from all over the United States.
-Come and visit there to learn more about the history behind this giant teapot.
+Come and visit to learn more about the history behind this giant teapot.

 Between 1940 and 1945, The Lincoln Motor Court was established by Clyde Crissey Jr and carpenter Thomas Mitchell.
 The Motor Court was built along the Lincoln Highway in the ever-popular Bedford County, PA to provide travelers a place to stay along the roadside.
 The Lincoln Motor Court is the only remaining, fully-functioning motor court along the highway today.
 The 12 cabins have been kept as close to original as possible, offering visitors an opportunity to immerse themselves into the rich history and culture of the Lincoln Highway.